 5. Buy a new Bible to read together

 Lent is a great time to check that your child has a Bible which suits their age and stage.
-A very quick sum-up of my favourite Bibles… For preschoolers, you can’t go wrong with The Jesus Storybook Bible.
-My kids have also loved My First Message.
+Here’s a very quick sum-up of my favourite Bibles, but for a deep-dive, check out my post What is the best children’s Bible?

 As children become more independent with their reading, the International Children’s Bible is a great unabridged Bible for kids (we bought this for Mister when he was 7, as a guide), as is the trusty old Good News Bible.
 If your kids like cartoons, The Action Bible is pretty cool.

 Suggested age: you can give a Bible to any aged child/teen, just do your research!

 This is a new resource for 2020, based on the popular book The Garden, The Curtain and The Cross.
 You get not only a family devotional book, but a 15-day Easter Calendar too – think Advent calendar, but depicting the story of salvation, right through to the resurrection!